aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/move-security-guidelines.md

 ```

 In this lottery-example, `win` and `lose` consume different amounts of gas.
-If the `lose` function consumes more gas than the `win` function, an attacker can set the max gas limit that is sufficient for `win` but not for `lose`.
+The `lose` function consumes more gas than the `win` function.
+An attacker can set the max gas limit that is sufficient for `win` but not for `lose`.
 This forces the transaction to abort when the `lose` path is taken, ensuring that the user will never execute the `lose` path.
 Then, the user can call the function repeatedly until they win.

 #### Example Secure Code